When preparing a student visa application, it is essential to understand what evidence of finances you need to demonstrate

 Overseas bank statements

-You can use an overseas bank account, but you will need to use the OANDA website to convert the balance into pounds (GBP).
-This is the same tool that UKVI use when checking your visa application.
+You can use an overseas bank account to show your funds, but you will need to convert the balance into pounds sterling (GBP) using the OANDA website, which is the same tool UKVI uses when reviewing visa applications.

-If you use an overseas (non-UK) bank account to show your funds, UKVI will make additional checks.
-These will include checks that the financial institution is regulated and uses electronic record keeping.
+If you are using a non-UK bank account, UKVI will carry out additional checks.
+These include confirming that the financial institution is properly regulated and that it uses electronic record-keeping systems.

 Bank Letters